Just for this

 By Sally Meyer.

-C. 1996 no part of this story may be reproduced without permission from
+C. 1996 no part of this story may be reproduced without

 the